Work and transact online

 What it is

 Cryptocurrency is digital currency.
-There's no bank or government involved – instead, cryptocurrency is kept in a digital wallet and transactions are recorded using blockchain technology.
-There are over 4,000 different types of cryptocurrency available online, including Bitcoin.
+There's no centralised bank or government involved, instead, is kept in a digital 'wallet' and transactions are recorded using technology.
+There are thousands of different cryptocurrencies available online, including

 Non-fungible tokens (NFTs)